 Giving back to your community, helping others, building understanding of others struggles is a good way to help yourself and others.
 If you are interested in finding ways to help out in your community, how you can make a difference and feel good then lets work together.
 Check out my blog and if you have topics that you would like to see discussed please reach out!
-Building bridges cannot be done alone.

-Right now the best way you can help is to stay home.
 If you have extra food and your family can offer some canned goods to food banks, many are in need, and have curb drop off options.
-Send an email to an older friend or loved one to remind them you are thinking of them.
-Look for where your community needs help during this very strange time, even if it is sharing cleaning supplies or paper items with people who cannot get to the grocery store.
-These things really matter right now.
+Send an email to an older friend or loved one to remind them you are thinking of them, or help them schedule their vaccine appointment.
+Look for where your community needs help during this time, even if it is sharing cleaning supplies or paper items with people who cannot get to the grocery store.
+Being helpful really matters.
 Stay safe- Ava